Subjects covered will include:

 - Discovering presence and allowing yourself to be seen in a group: We will touch on ensemble training methods from postmodern performance lineages that encourage presence and openness in front of an audience and within a group.

-- Self-Inquiry: Personal practices of self-inquiry will include journaling, movement, drawing, facilitated group dialogue, and reading of both ancient and modern yogic texts that support the discovery of personal dharma (unique purpose).
+- Self-Inquiry: Personal practices of self-inquiry will include journaling, movement, creative process, facilitated group dialogue, and reading of both ancient and modern yogic texts that support the discovery of personal dharma (unique purpose).

-- Meditation and Mindfulness practices from both Yogic and Buddhist traditions.
+- Meditation, Mindfulness and Pranayama (breathing) practices from both Yogic and Buddhist traditions.

 - Cultural, political and socio-economic context of yoga: Examining issues of diversity and accessibility in yoga, inquiry into the relationship between self-actualization and societal actualization.